villekf/OMEGA-doc/docs/source/algorithms.rst

 RDP with implementation 2 (OpenCL + CUDA) has two different methods.
 The default is similar to the original RDP, i.e. only the voxels next to the current voxel are taken into account (voxels that share a side with the current voxel).
 This means that ``options.Ndx/y/z`` are not used with the default method.
 Second method is enabled by setting ``options.RDPIncludeCorners = true`` (``options.RDPIncludeCorners = True`` for Python).
 This changes the functionality of the RDP significantly.
 First of all, the neighborhood size affects RDP as well, i.e. the parameters ``options.Ndx/y/z``.
 This second version thus uses square/rectangular/cubic neigborhoods.
-Second, same weights are used as with quadratic prior.
-You can input your own weights into ``options.weights`` or use distance-based weights (the distance from the current voxel to the neigborhood voxel) which is the default option.
-The default version does not use any weighting.
+Second, same weights are used as with quadratic prior, i.e. distance-based weights.
+You can input your own weights into ``options.weights`` or use the distance-based weights (the distance from the current voxel to the neigborhood voxel) which is the default option.
+The default version (i.e. when ``options.RDPIncludeCorners = false``) does not use any weighting.
 Lastly, this second version supports a "reference image" weighting, based on: https://dx.doi.org/10.1109/TMI.2019.2913889.
 To enable you need to additionally set ``options.RDP_use_anatomical`` and provide the reference image either as mat-file in ``options.RDP_reference_image`` (MATLAB/Octave) or ``options.RDP_referenceImage`` (Python) or as a vector.
 You need to manually compute the reference image.
 The reference image weighting itself is computed automatically, i.e. the kappa values.